dansjack/airsana/README.md

 ### Details
 The TableMatcher object takes in an Airtable object from the Airtable API.
 The TableMatcher then filters out rows that don't match the filter value provided by the current profile.
-After getting all rows that match, the TableMatcher
+After getting all rows that match, the TableMatcher makes a list of dicts where each dict is filled with data from the filtered rows.
+The Taskmaster object's ```add_task()``` method takes a dict from that list and hands it to the Asana API's ```Client.create_in_workspace()``` method which makes a task in the appropriate Asana workspace

 ## Getting started